-tattoohistorian.com showcases tattoo historian Anna Felicity Friedman’s current projects: Tattoo History Daily and Tattoo History Occasionally and serves as a gateway to some of her other scholarship.
-She’s got some new things in the works as well, such as a new foundation, the Center for Tattoo History and Culture (please help support our forthcoming crowdfunding campaign) and a new book, World Atlas of Tattoos, so look for announcements in upcoming months!
+tattoohistorian.com showcases tattoo historian Anna Felicity Friedman’s current projects, Tattoo History Daily and Tattoo History Occasionally, and serves as a gateway to some of her other scholarship.

 Both blogs are a labor of love, and if you enjoy them, please consider supporting those projects with your kind donation; you can donate via PayPal to firstname.lastname@example.org.

-Interdisciplinary scholar Anna Felicity Friedman has been researching the history of tattooing for over 20 years, when, as a high school student, she wandered into the Peabody (now Peabody Essex) Museum’s library seeking to look at rare books that discussed sailor tattoos (ask her to tell the story!).
+An interdisciplinary scholar, Dr. Friedman has been researching the history of tattooing for nearly 30 years, when, as a high school student, she wandered into the Peabody (now Peabody Essex) Museum’s library seeking to look at rare books that discussed sailor tattoos (ask her to tell the story!).
 She has been collecting tattoos on her own body since 1990.
 Dr. Friedman writes and lectures widely about tattooing and recently launched a new foundation, the Center for Tattoo History and Culture.
 She curated the tattoo material in the Freaks and Flash exhibition (2009) at Intuit: The Center for Intuitive and Outsider Art and has offered curatorial consulting on several other exhibition projects.
 Several books are currently in the works; her newest, The World Atlas of Tattoo (Thames & Hudson and Yale University Press) came out in the fall 2015.
 In addition to her two blogs, she writes occasional articles for magazines and online publications (see the “Writing” tab for links to some of them).
 Recently she went back to school for data science in part to be able to advance tattoo-history research through digital humanities endeavors.